Hybrid Energy-Aware Reward Shaping: A Unified Lightweight Physics-Guided Methodology for Policy Optimization: Conclusion

+This paper presents H-EARS, a framework that encodes dominant energy terms---assumed known a priori---directly as reward potentials, enabling physics-guided reinforcement learning without modifying the underlying algorithm or requiring complete system identification.

+Three theoretical contributions are established.
+First, when the energy Hessian is locally positive definite over the task-relevant operating region, the energy potential provides gradient enrichment throughout the state space, accelerating convergence in domains where task rewards are sparse (Theorem~\ref{thm:energy_convergence}).
+Second, dual-potential decomposition into task-oriented and energy-based components is shown to be mathematically necessary: a single potential cannot simultaneously satisfy task directivity and energy awareness when objectives are misaligned (Proposition~\ref{prop:dual_necessity}).
+Third, performance bounds for approximate energy models quantify the trade-off between modeling effort and guidance quality---relative approximation errors up to 20\% yield less than 5\% performance loss under typical hyperparameters (Lemma~\ref{lem:approx_potential}).

+Empirical evaluation across four environments and four baseline algorithms confirms consistent improvements in convergence speed, policy stability, and energy efficiency.
 In practice, H-EARS provides a pathway from academic research to industrial deployment by showing that minimal physics priors can enhance model-free RL without expert modeling, complete dynamics, or algorithm changes.
 The systematic integration of convergence guarantees, error bounds, mechanical principles, cross-algorithm validation, and simplified modeling bridges theoretical rigor with deployment feasibility.